Johnny Roventini: Early life

 Roventini was born in Brooklyn, New York, to Italian immigrants.
 Physically, he was a dwarf.
 As an adult, he was 47 inches tall (3'11") and weighed 59 pounds.
-Employed as a bellman (or "bellboy") in the New Yorker Hotel in New York City, he was promoted by the hotel as the "smallest bellboy in the world".
+Employed as a bellman (or "bellboy") in the New Yorker Hotel in New York City, his size and distinctive, high-pitched voice led the hotel to promote him as the "smallest bellboy in the world".

 Discovery

-The famous "Call for Philip Morris" advertising campaign predates Johnny Roventini's role and began during World War I. A drawing of a bellboy carrying a tray with a box of cigarettes on it was the original mascot.
-The campaign had been successful and was used for 15 years with artistic variations as the only significant changes.
+The Call for Philip Morris advertising campaign began during World War I, involving a drawing of a bellboy presenting Philip Morris cigarettes on a tray.
+The campaign was successful, continuing for fifteen years with minimal changes.